 Secondly, self-citations may be necessary in order to demonstrate how your thinking has evolved.
 When working on a research topic over a long period of time, you are likely to develop new, more refined understandings, at which point you may want to critically re-evaluate your previous publications.
 Failure to do so might create confusion among readers, who may not be able to appreciate subtle conceptual shifts between older and newer publications.

 All that said, there are a couple of things you need to be cautious about when citing your own work: Firstly, self-citations should add value for the readers.
 This means that you should not cite your own papers just for the sake of boosting your ego, or for the more insidious purpose of increasing your bibliometric rankings (the number of times an academic has been cited is sometimes used as an indirect measure of research quality).
 Excessive self-citation risks annoying reviewers, who may justifiably ask for revisions.
-As a rule of thumb, I would advise against more than one self-citation per paper.

-To recap: provided you do not indulge in gratuitous self-citing, references to your previous publications are perfectly legitimate, and may in some cases be necessary.
+So to recap: provided you do not indulge in gratuitous self-citing, references to your previous publications are perfectly legitimate, and may in some cases be necessary.